RocketryVT/active-drag-system/README.md

 This is the main codebase for Rocketry at Virginia Tech's Active Drag System, also known coloquially as the ADS, for the 2023-2024 competition year.
 It runs primarily on a BeagleBone Black, and its goal is to autonomously control the ADS' deployment during flight.

 ## BUILD
+vagrant up
+vagrant ssh
-cmake -B build
+cmake /vagrant
-cmake --build build/
+cmake --build .

 ## RUN
-cd build && src/ads
+scp -r src/ads debian@beaglebone.local:~/
+ssh debian@beaglebone.local
+./ads

 ## TEST
-cd build && ctest
+scp -r test/test_ads debian@beaglebone.local:~/
+ssh debian@beaglebone.local
+./test_ads